Pablo1618/Geekup-Prestashop/README.md

 # Geekup-Prestashop

-Copy of website geekup.pl in PrestaShop
+Copy of website geekup.pl in PrestaShop.

 ## Team members